Kile/Killua/README.md

 ```sh
 python3 -m killua --help
 ```
-most notabily the `--development` flag which will prevent the bot from caching all it needs on startup and requests local API versions instead of the server.
+most notably the `--development` flag which will prevent the bot from caching all it needs on startup and requests local API versions instead of the server.
 This is useful for development.

 ### API
 To start the API, ideally you should use a different Terminal or screen/tmux session and run `cd api; cargo run`